-Futures contracts The fund uses futures contracts to manage exposure to market risk and to equitize cash.
+Futures contracts The fund uses futures contracts to manage exposure to market risk, to hedge prepayment risk, to hedge interest rate risk, to gain exposure to interest rates and to equitize cash.

 The potential risk to the fund is that the change in value of futures contracts may not correspond to the change in value of the hedged instruments.
 In addition, losses may arise from changes in the value of the underlying instruments, if there is an illiquid secondary market for the contracts, if interest or exchange rates move unexpectedly or if the counterparty to the contract is unable to perform.
 With futures, there is minimal counterparty credit risk to the fund since futures are exchange traded and the exchange's clearinghouse, as counterparty to all exchange traded futures, guarantees the futures against default.
 Risks may exceed amounts recognized on the Statement of assets and liabilities.
 When the contract is closed, the fund records a realized gain or loss equal to the difference between the value of the contract at the time it was opened and the value at the time it was closed.